danpinto97/UMTakeHome/README.md

 Took ~4 hours to finish

-Created utilizing Python3 with Flask for backend and React for frontend
+Created utilizing Python3 with Flask for backend and React for frontend (Running on Ubuntu 20.04)

-My node version is v18.0.0 (npm versionb 8.6.0)
+My node version is v18.0.0 (npm version 8.6.0)
 Steps to run:
 1. Install python requirements pip install -r requirements.txt